Technical SEO

 WordPress plugins

-If your website is built on WordPress, there are several plugins available that can generate an XML sitemap automatically.
-Some popular options include Yoast SEO and All in One SEO Pack.
+If your website is built on WordPress, there are several plugins that can automatically create an XML sitemap for you.
+Two popular options are Yoast SEO and All in One SEO Pack.

-1. Install and activate Yoast SEO Plugin on your WordPress website.
+1. Install and activate the Yoast SEO plugin on your WordPress website.

-3. Click on the "Features" tab and scroll down to the "XML sitemaps" option.
-Make sure the toggle switch is set to "On".
+3. Click the "Features" tab and scroll down to the "XML sitemaps" option.
+Make sure the toggle is turned "On".

-4. Click on the "XML Sitemaps" tab in the Yoast SEO settings.
+4. Click on the "XML Sitemaps" tab in the settings.

-7. Copy the sitemap URL and submit it to search engines like Google and Bing through their webmaster tools.
+7. Copy the sitemap URL and submit it to search engines.

 Manual creation